hayas1/relentless/README.md

 <!-- cargo-rdme start -->

-Relentless HTTP / GRPC comparison testing tool
+Relentless load testing and comparison testing tool for HTTP / GRPC.

 ## Usage
 Main usage of `relentless` is comparison testing for REST API servers with `relentless-http`.